When you're getting divorced, you have a lot to lose – financially and emotionally.

 We lawyers are trained to understand the law, provide legal services and win-win-win for our clients.
 Always about winning – without really listening deeply enough to clients to help them uncover what winning means to them – for the present, and for their future.

 Although I’m a one-lawyer firm – I’m not working alone.
 Marilyn is my indispensable partner – in both business and marriage.
 Before joining me at IPennLaw, Marilyn was the Accounting Manager at a multi-unit restaurant company (where I was formerly Chief Legal Counsel/CFO).
 She handled all the accounting work and payroll for eight separate companies and its 200+ employees.

 And while I’m a damn Yankee who moved south from NYC, she has genuine Atlanta street cred: her grandfather was one of the original owners of the Highland Bakery in Atlanta (back when bread was still delivered by horse-drawn truck).
 The Louisiana side of her family’s southern roots are also deep: she’s also a third-generation Vanderbilt University graduate.

-Marilyn will usually be the first person you talk to when you schedule a call.
-She’ll listen to your story and provide notes for me when I follow up.
-Marilyn will also guide and help as you gather together the mounds of financial records required in every divorce case – and she’ll then work with me to organize, build the databases and analyze all the financial data.
+Marilyn will guide, support and help you as you gather together the mounds of financial records required in every divorce case – and if your case requires, she’ll then work with me to organize, build the databases and analyze all the financial data.

-If you need help or advice with creating parenting plans, Marilyn has years of experience in organizing and scheduling: make use of it!
+If you need help or advice with creating parenting plans, Marilyn has years of experience in organizing and scheduling and is here to help you.
 And if there’s anything else you need to keep your divorce as stress-free as possible, Marilyn and I will both be there to help.

-“The best victory is when the opponent surrenders of its own accord before there are any actual hostilities…It is best to win without fighting.”
+“The best victory is … before there are any actual hostilities…It is best to win without fighting.”

 -Sun Tzu, The Art of War